kookkui/SoloRPGs/Riftbreakers - Second Edition/Aurielle Journal.md

 - Rift Closure: A Rift appeared down by the ol' mill!
 Jessup damn near got eaten!
 Distance: 16 Hexes.
 Rift Dominion:  Lava Fields
 	-  Rewards: 1x Random Formula or Blueprint

+### 998-04-11

+Heading out on the hunt for the Poisonous Frog.

+Heading South...

+Interesting Find:  An Island Golem (page 256) stands in front of you motionless, covered in vines.
+You can attempt to sneak past it via a Stealth check.
+Failure activates it, and it attacks immediately.